SlexAxton/yepnope.js/README.md

 All of the yepnope specific code is under the WTFPL license.
 Which means it's also MIT and BSD (or anything you want).
 However, the inspired works are subject to their own licenses.

-All contributions to yepnope should be code that you wrote, and will be subject to the LGPL Contributor Agreement.
+All contributions to yepnope should be code that you wrote, and will be subject to the Dojo CLA.
 By sending a pull request, you agree to this.
+All commits thus far have also been committed under this license.

 ##Thanks##